 Official Bio:

 As a high school forensic science teacher, Pamela Ruth Meyer discovered inventive ways to solve crimes, which inspired her to write mysteries.
-She is a member of Mystery Writers of America, Sisters in Crime, Romance Writers of America, and the Historical Novel Society.
-Her debut manuscript was a Page Turner Writing Award 2022 Finalist.
+She is a member of Mystery Writers of America, Sisters in Crime, International Thriller Writers, Romance Writers of America, and the Historical Novel Society.
+Her debut manuscript was a 2024 Daphne du Maurier Award First Place Winner and 2022 Page Turner Award Finalist.

 I grew up in the suburbs of Cincinnati, Ohio, climbing trees and defending the appendages of daddy long-legs spiders from meanies intent on pulling one off simply to watch it wriggle about.
 Nearing the end of my first decade, my family moved to the suburbs of New York City, where my mother was a financial journalist for the Wall Street Journal, a woman ahead of her time.
 My father was an engineer/estimator for a top NYC construction company.
 My little sister was my companion through childhood and beyond, and it is because of her that I learned what it feels like to never be truly alone.